 Q: Why did you decide not to build on the Brunel site?

 A new build on the current Hillingdon Hospital site was considered favourable to a new build on the Brunel University London site as it has a lower cost, can be delivered faster and has fewer delivery risks.
 On all criteria, the option of a full redevelopment on the current Hillingdon Hospital site was scored as the most favoured or joint most favoured option.
-Advice from the Trust’s planning advisors indicates that releasing the Greenbelt land at the Brunel University site for hospital development would result in a 2-3 year delay to the scheme.
+Advice from the Trust’s planning advisors indicates that releasing the Greenbelt land at the Brunel University site for hospital development would result in a two to three year delay to the scheme.
 This planning application would also be a ‘very high risk’ application as it would need to demonstrate that brownfield sites (i.e. the current site) had been considered and were unviable and/or prohibitively expensive.

 Timeline and costs